Temples & Shrines: Meiji Shrine

 Note: unless you like crowds, do NOT go to Meiji Jingu Shrine on November 3rd, which is the Emperor Meiji's birthday and also a national holiday, or on New Year's Day.
 As many as a million people will jam the shrine and park on these two days.

 Other buildings of note in the shrine complex are a Kaguraden for sacred kagura dances and the various shrine gates: Minami Shinmon, Gehaiden and the huge Otorii gate built in 1975 from Japanese cypress from Mount Tandai in Taiwan.
+Next to the Treasure Museum is the Shiseikan Dojo (Martial Arts Training Hall).

-Meiji Jingu Shrine Festival
+Meiji Jingu Shrine Festivals

 Meiji Jingu Shrine Hours and Admission